-Seeing a Doctor
+Seeing a specialist

-- Upper gastro-intestinal (including stomach and oesophagus, pancreas, bile duct, and liver)
+- upper gastro-intestinal (including stomach and oesophagus, pancreas, bile duct, and liver)

-- Breast cancer
+- breast cancer

-- Colorectal (including bowel, colon, rectal and anal cancers)
+- colorectal (including bowel, colon, rectal and anal cancers)

-- Haematological (including leukaemia, lymphoma, myeloid leukaemia, Hodgkin's disease, multiple myeloma and non-Hodgkin's lymphoma)
+- haematological (including leukaemia, lymphoma, myeloid leukaemia, Hodgkin's disease, multiple myeloma and non-Hodgkin's lymphoma)

-- Lung (Thoracic)
+- lung (Thoracic)

-View a list of our doctors here
+View a list of our doctors here.

-Specialist Palliative care services are also provided.
+Specialist palliative care services are also provided.

 Cancer care is managed in a collaborative and multidisciplinary way.
 It is tailored to each individual with the patient and their families being given consistent and quality information to help make decisions.